GreatDanton/Analytics/README.md

 # Database design

+## Browser
+Storing browser versions into database, so we can reference them in other tables by their ids

+    (id serial primary key,
+     browser text);

 ## Land
 Land table is used for storing user traffic that appears on your website

     (id serial primary key,
     website_id integer references Website(id) on delete cascade, time TIMESTAMPTZ DEFAULT CURRENT_TIMESTAMP,
+    browser_id integer references browser(id),
     ip varchar(16));

 ## Click